 PAYNE RIVER FISHING CAMP Coordinates – Latitude 60° North, Longitude 70° 40’ West

-Dear Arctic Adventures customers,
+Dear Arctic Adventures enthusiasts,

 Thank you and best regards,

 The Arctic Adventures team

 Payne River fly fishing is second to none.
 The Payne is a major Arctic river flowing into Ungava Bay.
 It is the main watershed for the northwest tip of Quebec.
 The Payne River Camp is situated on the 60th parallel, 1100 miles due north of Montreal; 150 miles northwest of Kuujjuaq, and approximately 25 miles upriver from the village of Kangirsuk.
 The camp is only minutes away from the best Arctic char fishing to be found anywhere in North America.